Shadow inventory measures the amount of distressed property that will eventually sell into the market

 Shadow inventory is an estimate of the supply of distressed homes that are in foreclosure or 90-days delinquent but are not yet bank-owned.
 It’s an estimate of the number of homes that are coming up for sale in the next year.
 Real estate owned (REO) isn’t counted because those homes are usually already for sale.
 Analysts will focus on shadow inventory in order to gauge supply going forward.
 Distressed supply will put a damper on pricing as the discount for a property in foreclosure is around 18%, and the discount for a short sale is in the low to mid teens.
 Distressed sales put in low comparables (comps) which reduces the value of the properties around them.

 Shadow inventory so far has been the dog that didn’t bark

 Although the shadow inventory has fallen pretty far from its heights, it’s nowhere near normalcy.
 Pre-bubble, the typical shadow inventory level was about 1 million units.
-It recently approached 2 million units.
+Shadow inventory peaked at 5.4 million units in Q110, and has been falling steadily ever since; it ended 2012 with 3.7 million units.

 Impact on homebuilders

 Increased foreclosure activity affects homebuilders, like KB Home (KBH), Toll Brothers (TOL), PulteGroup (PHM), Meritage (MTH), and Lennar (LEN), by depressing real estate prices and competing with new homes.
 Lower home prices mean lower average selling prices for builders, appraisal difficulties, and a glut of foreclosures resulting in lower sales.
 So the slow drop in shadow inventory is good news for homebuilders.
 For homebuilders in non-judicial states, shadow inventory isn’t really going to affect them.
 For homebuilders in judicial states, another year of sluggish pricing may be on the horizon until shadow inventory is worked off.